alexanderlarsen/Saneject/README.md

 Proxy -->|Forwards calls| GameManager
 ```

-> ⚠️ Mermaid diagrams don’t render in the GitHub mobile app.
+> ⚠️ Mermaid diagrams don't render in the GitHub mobile app.
 Use a browser to see them properly.

 Example interface: